Parthakhil2901/Onyx-EXAHS/README.md

-## Career Co-Pilot
+## JOB-Verse

-![Career Co-Pilot Demo]
+![JOB-Verse Demo]

 **Description:**
-🚀 Career Co-Pilot
+🚀 JOB-Verse

-Career Co-Pilot is an AI-powered personalized learning pathway generator that helps students and professionals bridge the gap between classroom education and industry readiness.
+JOB-Verse is an AI-powered personalized learning pathway generator that helps students and professionals bridge the gap between classroom education and industry readiness.

-Built with ML-driven Knowledge Graphs, an immersive job simulator, and AI mentorship, Career Co-Pilot adapts learning journeys to each individual’s age, interests, skill level, and career aspirations.
+Built with ML-driven Knowledge Graphs, an immersive job simulator, and AI mentorship,JOB-Verse adapts learning journeys to each individual’s age, interests, skill level, and career aspirations.

 🌟 Key Features